volcengine/verl/docs/start/install.rst

 ::::::::::::::

-For training and inference engines to utilize better and faster hardware support, CUDA/cuDNN and other dependencies are required, and some of the dependencies are easy to be override when installing other packages, so we put them in the :ref:`Post-installation` step.
+For training and inference engines to utilize better and faster hardware support, CUDA/cuDNN and other dependencies are required, and some of the dependencies are easy to be overridden when installing other packages, so we put them in the :ref:`Post-installation` step.

 We need to install the following pre-requisites: